shivapoudel/woocommerce-esewa/readme.txt

 = Questions? =

-You can answer you questions using:
+You can answer your questions using:

 * Our Session [FAQ](http://wordpress.org/extend/plugins/woocommerce-esewa/faq/).
 * Creating a topic in the [WordPress support forum](http://wordpress.org/support/plugin/woocommerce-esewa) (English only).